Home

 Jayme Perman, a Polymer Materials Engineering senior, has been working with the Ocean Plastics Recovery Project (OPR) since April 2022.
 Jayme was offered a summer internship by OPR in Portland and was also able to travel to Alaska to characterize recovered marine debris.
 Jayme is currently working on research incorporating recovered ocean plastic into new products in partnership with HP and OPR.

-Read more about Gina on our Alumni Page!
+Read more about our graduates on our Alumni Page!